 To improve the country’s smallest water systems – those serving fewer than 10,000 people – the U.S. Environmental Protection Agency (EPA) awarded $2 million to the Environmental Finance Center at the University of North Carolina at Chapel Hill.

-The Environmental Finance Center and the Alabama Department of Environmental Management conducted a water and wastewater rates survey of over 450 utilities in the State of Alabama.
-We have created a summary report, interactive Rates Dashboard, and other resources to assist utilities and their stakeholders in analyzing and benchmarking their current rates and financial condition.
-The EFC is also offering a series of free webinars in August and September of 2014 that will cover the dashboard and other financial management topics and tools.
+The Environmental Finance Center and the Water Infrastructure Finance Authority of Arizona conducted a water and wastewater rates survey of over 400 utilities in the state of Arizona.
+We used this data to create a summary report, interactive Rates Dashboard, and other resources to assist utilities and their stakeholders in analyzing and benchmarking their current rates and financial condition.

 Through the Smart Management for Small Water Systems project, the EFC works to improve the financial and managerial capabilities of the nation's smallest, most plentiful, and neediest public water systems - those serving fewer than 10,000 people.